 Here’s what you can do:

-If you haven’t already, learn more about the virus and prevention measures from the Centers for Disease Control.
+Get the latest update about the virus and prevention measures from the Centers for Disease Control.
 These include:

-- Cover your mouth and nose with a mask or face cover when around others
+- Cover your mouth and nose with a mask or face cover when around others outside your home

 - Avoid close contact when outside the home; put at least six feet of distance between you and those who do not live in your home